Daris02/virtualhost-apache2-sys1/README.md

         # ...
         ```

-    +   And active the password authemtification host too
+    +   And active the password authemtification in host too

         from